DataDog/integrations-core/oracle/README.md

 export ORACLE_HOME=/opt/oracle/instantclient/
 ```

-From this point we'll need to make sure the relevant Oracle libraries are in the `LD_LIBRARY_PATH`:
+From this point we'll need to ensure that relevant Oracle libraries are in the `LD_LIBRARY_PATH`:

 ```
 if [ ! -e $ORACLE_HOME/libclntsh.so ]; then ln -s $ORACLE_HOME/libclntsh.so.12.1 $ORACLE_HOME/libclntsh.so; fi
 echo "$ORACLE_HOME" | sudo tee /etc/ld.so.conf.d/oracle_instantclient.conf
 sudo ldconfig
 ```

-That should make the Oracle `instantclient` dynamic libs be reachable in the host system `LD_LIBRARY_PATH` and the python package `cx_Oracle`.

 ### Configuration